Drew Peterson

 Drew Walter Peterson (born January 5, 1954) is an American convicted murderer and former Bolingbrook, Illinois, police sergeant who was found guilty in 2012 of the murder of his third wife, Kathleen Savio, a few months after their 2003 divorce.
 Peterson first received national publicity in 2007 when his fourth wife, Stacy Ann (Cales) Peterson, disappeared.
 Although the police and Stacy Ann's family suspect foul play, she has never been found.

 Suspicions in Stacy Ann's case were fueled in part by the death of Savio, whose bruised body was found in a dry bathtub in her home in 2004 with a large gash to her scalp.
 Initially, Savio's official cause of death was found to be accidental drowning.
 In 2009, in light of Stacy Ann's disappearance, Peterson was indicted for Savio's murder after a second autopsy showed evidence of a struggle.
 Upon conviction, he was sentenced to thirty-eight years in prison on February 21, 2013.

 On February 9, 2015, Peterson was charged with two additional felonies—solicitation of murder and solicitation of murder for hire—for attempting to have James Glasgow, the state's attorney handling his prosecution, killed.
 Peterson was convicted on May 31, 2016, and sentenced to an additional forty years on July 29, 2016.
 On February 21, 2017, he was transferred from Illinois Department of Corrections custody to the United States Penitentiary in Terre Haute, Indiana.
 In December 2019, Peterson was transferred to an undisclosed out-of-state facility.

 Personal life

 Drew Peterson was born in Bolingbrook, Illinois, a suburb of Chicago, on January 5, 1954.
 He graduated in 1972 from Willowbrook High School in Villa Park, Illinois, where he ran cross country.
 He joined the United States Army after graduation and briefly attended the College of DuPage in 1974 before moving to Falls Church, Virginia, to train as a military police officer.
 Peterson began his thirty-year career with the local Bolingbrook police force in 1977.
 In 1978, he was assigned to the Metropolitan Area Narcotics Squad, and in 1979 he received a "Police Officer of the Year" award from the department.
-Peterson retired in November 2007 at age 53 with the rank of sergeant and was given a (tax-free) $79,000-a-year pension (almost $6,600 a month).
+Peterson retired in November 2007 at age 53 with the rank of sergeant and was given a (tax-free) $79,000-a-year pension.
 His pension was terminated following his second conviction in May 2016.